The Brain Week

 There are also more and more things that revolve around what is called neuro-education.
 Neuro-education is the possibility that we now have of seeing into the heads of children (even toddlers) as well as adults, and of knowing what happens when they are learning.

-In Grenoble, the inaugural conference will be held with the participation of musicians.
+In Grenoble, musicians will participate in the inaugural conference.
 And at the Baby Lab of the University of Grenoble, they are studying the relationship between listening to the voice, to music and the development of language.
 We are beginning to ask questions that are relatively complex and that require years of study to follow the children and develop protocols that can highlight the mechanisms.

 In a few words, what are the functions of the brain, what does it do?
 Does stimulating our five senses contribute to the proper functioning of the brain?